 5 – 6 months

-- Gundog training begins
+- Gundog training begins in earnest

 Some people train a good deal faster than this and achieve quite impressive results with quite small puppies.
 I come from an era where gundog puppies were left ‘untouched’ until 8 or 9 months of age.
 They were given time to mature and just be puppies before training commenced.